raghurajah/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: Naked Twins become yet another base strategy to reduce the search space, before actually performing the search.
+In my implementation, I have applied the naked_twins call along with the eliminate and only_choice strategy calls.
+This reduces the search space and then this is sent into the recursive DFS to traverse the tree.
+The implementation of the strategy is pretty straightforward.
+We walk through each unit and identify boxes that are twins (two digit values, that are the same).
+Once the twins are identified, we traverse the unit and remove the twin values from the peers within this unit.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: Diagonal sudoku are additional constraints imposed on possible values for a box.
+There are two diagonal units - forward and backward.
+We simply add these units into the unitlist, so when the peers are calculated, this is considered and added as peers to box that intersect with the diagonal unit.
+The boxes that intersect with the diagonals (except the middle one - E5), now have 26 peers instead of 20.
+The middle one E5 has 32 peers.
+Naturally, not all normal sudoku will have solutions with diagonal constraints, only a subset will.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame